Vocational maturity – a tool for self-evaluation in dialogue (IO2)

 The self-evaluation tool was created for the purpose of supporting professionals, such as guidance counselors and teachers, in their vocation-directed dialogues with young persons.

-The tool supports the identification of personal and vocation-directed competences, as well as young persons’ needs on their pathway towards (an increased) vocational maturity.
+The tool supports the identification of personal and vocational competences, as well as young persons’ needs on their pathway towards (an increased) vocational maturity.
 New personal insight and findings are intended to come up, addressing desirable changes in life and the necessary preparation for these changes.
-Via a continuous self-assessment, the tool allows updating of the profile at different stages of individual pathways of young persons.
+Via a continuous self-assessment, the tool allows updating of the profile at different stages of individual pathways.

 The tool’s summarising radar function communicates individual progression visually.